Dynamic Principal Component Analysis in High Dimensions: Introduction

+While both DPCA and functional PCA (FPCA) \citep{ramsay2005} are tools to model random functions, they are essentially different frameworks, see Remark \ref{rmk:dpca-fpca}.
+Although FPCA is widely used to represent a single or a small number of functional processes, its performance is not guaranteed and can be unreliable in high dimensions due to error accumulation \citep{yao2005functionala, yao2005functionalb, chiou2014multivariate}.
+In this regard, the DPCA is preferred to capture the dynamic information with low-dimensional structures in applications such as data compression and reconstruction.
+This is illustrated in the real data example in terms of recovery errors in Section \ref{sec:realdata}.

 The remainder of the article is organized as follows.
-In \Cref{sec:dpca}, we first introduce the dynamic PCA, then we provide the $l_q (0 \le q \le 1)$ sparsity assumption in dynamic settings and the formulation of our optimization problem, and describe procedures for practical implementation.
-In \Cref{sec:thm}, we present theoretical results for the proposed method under regularity conditions.
-Simulation results are included in \Cref{sec:sim}, followed by an application to the HCP data in \Cref{sec:realdata}.
-The details of algorithm and technical proofs are deferred to the Appendix.
+In Section \ref{sec:dpca}, we first introduce the dynamic PCA, then we provide the $l_q (0 \le q \le 1)$ sparsity assumption in dynamic settings and the formulation of our optimization problem, and describe procedures for practical implementation.
+In Section \ref{sec:thm}, we present theoretical results under suitable regularity conditions.
+Simulation results are included in Section \ref{sec:sim}, followed by an application to the heartbeat sound data in Section \ref{sec:realdata}.
+The additional results and technical proofs are deferred to the Appendix and Supplementary Material.